ekelleyv/QuadcopterMapping/README.md

 -----------------

 Notes:
-	To kill ghost ros nodes and processes: rosnode list: to get a list of all running nodes rosnode kill [nameOfNode]
+	-To kill ghost ros nodes and processes:
+		-rosnode list: to get a list of all running nodes -rosnode kill [nameOfNode]
-		rosnode cleanup: if kill didn't kill it
+		-rosnode cleanup: if kill didn't kill it

 Architecture:
-	quadcopterVision
-		main.cpp
+	-quadcopterVision
+		-main.cpp
-			Subscribes to image stream and tracks points quadcopterLocalization
+			-Subscribes to image stream and tracks points -quadcopterLocalization
-	quadcopterCode
+	-quadcopterCode

 Run driver:
-	rosrun ardrone_autonomy ardrone_driver
+	-rosrun ardrone_autonomy ardrone_driver

 Webcam info: